 9. All documented immigrants over 18, residing in the United States, seeking permanent status must be employed with a tax identification number, or be a full time student.

 10. Any corporations, conducting business in the United States found to hire illegal immigrants, upon conviction shall be fined 1 million dollars or 51% of their business holding, whichever is less.
 We need to make it easier for businesses to block sponsor immigrant workers (VISA) from countries of origin, through US Embassies and Consulates, provided the corporation can document an insufficient labor source already existing in the particular area.

 The Veterans Party of America understands the education of our youth is critical to our future as a nation.
 Federal mandates are a violation of the Tenth Amendment.
 The elected officials in the local communities are closest to the people.
-Federal mandates involving high stakes testing, teacher evaluations, including National Common Core State Standards will be done away with.
+Federal mandates involving high stakes testing, teacher evaluations, including National Common Core State Standards should be done away with.

-Any decisions made with regards to education reform will not be made without input from teachers from across the nation, at the local levels.
+Any decisions made with regards to education reform should not be made without input from teachers from across the nation, at the local levels.
 No one knows what needs to be done better than those in the classroom every day.
-No Federal monies will be given to “for profit” charter schools or private schools, except in the form of tuition vouchers, allowing parents to have a choice.
+No Federal monies should be given to “for profit” charter schools or private schools, except in the form of tuition vouchers, allowing parents to have a choice.
 Furthermore, the Veterans Party of America favors abolishing the federal Department of Education and returning all education matters to the States.

 VIII.
 Foreign Policy

 American policies should not stretch to interference with the internal affairs of sovereign nations.
 As a member of the global community, we all work to make the lives of all world citizens better, but we should not mandate the affairs of other countries.

 IX.
 Foreign Aid